Knights-Templars/GradPak/_sources/Data_Acquisition.txt

     of you IFU pointing.
 Use the dialog box in ds9 to get the coordinates for thes circles.

- 4. Give each pointing a name and write its information to the chache file.
+ 4. Give each pointing a name and write its information to the cache file.

 As you might guess, the general idea is that the "position" of GradPak will always be the location of the reference fiber.
 For this reason we also need some bright stars to calibrate the offset between the default telescope pointing and the reference fiber.
-You should have at least three bring stars (brightness coming soon) that more-or-less evenly distributed around the science pointings.
+You should have at least three bring stars (brightness coming soon) that are more-or-less evenly distributed around the science pointings.
 Use ds9's catalog tools to find these stars and add them to the cache (call them check1, check2, etc.).

 When you're all done with this you should have a cache file that looks something like this::